documentationfor yFiles for HTML 3.0.0.1

 const node2 = graph.createNodeAt([300, 0])

-Like most edge styles, ArcEdgeStyle allows for setting the edge’s color and line width.
-It also supports arrows, allowing for setting a sourceArrow and targetArrow.
-More details about arrows can be found below.
+Like most edge styles, ArcEdgeStyle allows you to set the edge’s color and line width.
+It also supports arrows, which lets you set a sourceArrow and a targetArrow.
+You can find more details about arrows can be found below.

-The height can be specified either in absolute or in relative coordinates, depending on the fixedHeight property.
-If fixedHeight is disabled, the height is interpreted as factor to multiply the length of the line between source and target port with.
+The height can be specified either in absolute or relative coordinates, depending on the fixedHeight property.
+If fixedHeight is disabled, the height is interpreted as a factor to multiply the length of the line between the source and target ports.

 Comparing fixed and relative height